-- Oddly, a then-retired Gene Wood did some post-production work on reruns in Summer 1998.
+- Oddly, a then-retired Gene Wood did some post-production announcing work on reruns in Summer 1998.

-- After Rod died in 2003, the substitutes consisted of Burton and Randy, along with Daniel Rosen, Art Sanders, Roger Rose, Don Bishop, Jim Thornton, and Rich Fields, with Rich ultimately getting the job.
-Burton also did one episode in 2006 due to Rich having laryngitis.
+- After Rod died in 2003, the substitutes consisted of Burton and Randy along with Daniel Rosen, Art Sanders, Roger Rose, Don Bishop, Jim Thornton, and Rich Fields, with Rich ultimately getting the job.
+Burton also did the December 22, 2006 show due to Rich having laryngitis.

 - Also, far too many fill-in models to list.

-- Alex Trebek guest-hosted a week of Wheel of Fortune on daytime in 1980, and another episode in 1985.
-On the former, he filled in for Chuck Woolery, and on the latter, he filled in for current host Pat Sajak.
+- Alex Trebek guest-hosted a week of Wheel of Fortune on daytime in 1980 and another episode in 1985, filling in for Chuck Woolery on the former and Pat Sajak on the latter.

-- On April Fools' Day 1997, Trebek hosted Wheel with Pat and letter-turner Vanna White playing for charity and Pat's wife, Lesly, in Vanna's usual role.
+- On April Fools' Day 1997, Trebek hosted Wheel with Pat and Lovely Assistant Vanna White playing for charity and Pat's wife, Lesly, in Vanna's usual role.
 Pat also hosted that day's Jeopardy!

-- Similarly, Summer Bartholomew and Cynthia Washington both filled in for original letter-turner Susan Stafford in 1979 and 1980.
+- Similarly, Summer Bartholomew and Cynthia Washington both filled in for original hostess Susan Stafford in 1979 and 1980, both times due to her being injured.
 Arte Johnson also held this role for one day in 1980, likely to plug his NBC show Knockout.
 After Susan left in 1982, Summer, Vicki McCarty, and Vanna White alternated as guest letter-turners until Vanna got the nod.
 Susan returned for one week in 1986 so Vanna could recover after her boyfriend was killed in a plane crash.
-In January 1991, Tricia Gist filled in for two weeks to accomodate for Vanna's wedding, and returned two months later due to Vanna having a bad cold.
+In January 1991, Tricia Gist filled in for two weeks to accommodate for Vanna's wedding, and returned two months later due to Vanna having a bad cold.

 - When Charlie returned, he missed only two weeks in 1995, for which Gilbert again filled in.
 After Charlie's death, several announcers rotated (Johnny Gilbert, Rich Fields, Lora Cain, Joe Cipriano, John Cramer, and Jim Thornton) until Jim Thornton was chosen as his successor.